The Team

 During this 29 years he has been both Chief Arbiter, Deputy Chief Arbiter, Sector Arbiter and Match Arbiter in numerous national and international events.
 Among them five FIDE Chess Olympiads, Khanty Mansiysk, Russia 2010, Istanbul, Turkey 2012, Tromsø, Norway 2014, Baku, Azerbaijan 2016 and Batumi, Georgia 2018.
 Two FIDE World Cups in Khanty Mansiysk, Russia 2011 and Tromsø, Norway 2013.
 He has also been Match Arbiter in the ECU European Chess Union Team Championship 2015 in Reykjavik, Iceland, and Chief Arbiter in the ECU Individual Chess Championship 2018 in Batumi, Georgia and Chief Arbiter in the ECU Senior Chess Championship 2018 in Drammen, Norway.

-This will be his fourth time arbitrating in Norway Chess.
+This will be his fifth time arbitrating in Norway Chess.
 He was Arbiter in the two first editions in 2013, 2014 and Chief Arbiter in 2016.

 Maria Fragkaki